-- 1. There is contemplated or proposed Crown conduct: - 2.
+- 1. There is contemplated or proposed Crown conduct; - 2.
 The Crown has knowledge of potential or established Aboriginal or treaty rights; and - 3.
 The potential or established Aboriginal or treaty rights may be adversely impacted by the Crown

-The Back Bay Harbour Authority advised that there are five Aboriginal vessels that fish lobster, urchin and scallops commercially from the Back Bay wharf, but to their knowledge, the SCH facility is not utilized for Aboriginal traditional, food or ceremonial fisheries.
+The Leonardville Harbour Authority advised that there no known Aboriginal vessels operate out of the harbour.
+To their knowledge, the harbour is not utilized for Aboriginal commercial, traditional, food or ceremonial fisheries.
 The proposed project site was also reviewed for archaeological potential with known archeological sites (pre-contact, historic, burial) in the area of the site, the scope and type of work to be conducted to deduce a residual archaeological potential.
 The DFO Area Aboriginal Programs Coordinator was also consulted during the Duty to Consult (DTC) assessment process.
-As a result of the DTC assessment, aboriginal consultation was pursued further for this project as there may be impacts on potential or established Aboriginal or Treaty Rights.
-Letters will be sent to all aboriginal communities operating from the harbour.
+As a result of the DTC assessment, aboriginal consultation was not pursued further for this project as it is not likely to be impacts on potential or established Aboriginal or Treaty Rights.